LCSB-BioCore/COBREXA.jl/docs/src/tutorials/1_loading.md

 cm = convert(CoreModel, jm)
 ```

-You can also use a shortcut in [`load_model`](@ref):
+You can also use a shortcut in [`load_model`](@ref) to convert the model to the
+desired format in one command:

 ```
 cm = load_model(CoreModel, "e_coli_core.xml")
 ```

 With [`CoreModel`](@ref), the information is easily accessible in matrix form.
-For example, `cm.S` now contains the sparse stoichiometry matrix, which you can
+For example, `cm.S` now contains the sparse stoichiometric matrix, which you
-convert to a dense matrix and work with it in Julia in the usual way, as with
+can convert to a dense matrix and manipulate it in Julia as any other matrix:
-any other matrix data:

 ```
 Matrix(cm.S)
 ```
-...should give you the (relatively empty) stoichiometry of the model.
+...should show you the (relatively empty) stoichiometry of the model.

 [`StandardModel`](@ref) is more suitable for fine-grained access to individual
 items of the model, perhaps closer to the SBML-style models.
 For example, you